 9:57-24:42 – Why you should never travel alone when there’s a dog available as your co-pilot

 24:42-39:4-Multiple states revising laws to allow platooning.
-Cap trade bill dies in Oregon and this week’s bulletin board information.
+Cap trade bill dies in Oregon and this week’s bulletin board information

-39:40-49:35 –And OOIDA continues its strong stand against a new bill for speed limiters.
+39:40-49:35 –And OOIDA continues its strong stand against a new bill for speed limiters

 - Nominations are now open for Pilot Flying J’s Road Warrior award.
 The award is given out each year to a trucker who goes above and beyond representing the industry.
 You can submit a nomination and find more information at https://roadwarrior.pilotflyingj.com/.

-- Starting July 11th, Jon Osburn and OOIDA’s tour truck, the Spirit of the American Trucker, will be at the Walcott Truckers Jamboree.
+- Starting July 11, Jon Osburn and OOIDA’s tour truck, the Spirit of the American Trucker, will be at the Walcott Truckers Jamboree.
 That takes place at the Iowa 80 Truck Stop.
 Stop in, say hi to Jon and Sassi, and join OOIDA for a $10 discount.
 See the full Spirit Schedule.

-Having a traveling companion can be helpful and healthful for truckers who spend their day behind the wheel.
+Having a traveling companion can be helpful and healthy for truckers who spend their day behind the wheel.
 Mary McKenna speaks with a couple of firm believers in keeping company with man’s best friend as they rack up the miles.

 Multiple states will implement revised statutes in coming days that cover minimum requirements for vehicle following distances.
 And the saga over cap and trade at the Oregon statehouse may be settled.
 Or it could be far from over.
 Mary McKenna gets the details from Land Line Magazine’s Keith Goble.
-Grab information you need with today’s bulletin board.

-- Read more from Land Line Magazine, Four states make rule changes to accommodate truck platoons;
+- Read more from Land Line Magazine, Four states make rule changes to accommodate truck platoons.

-- You can also read, Oregon cap-and-trade bill proclaimed dead; some have doubts;
+- You can also read, Oregon cap-and-trade bill proclaimed dead; some have doubts.

 - To read about legislation in a particular state, visit the OOIDA Legislative page.